This article assumes you have:

 - Some diabetes data from a blood glucose meter (finger stick)

 1. What is the Trends view?

-To display only blood glucose meter day (finger stick) change the toggle to say BGM (located directly under Device Settings)
+- To display only blood glucose meter data (finger stick), change the toggle to say BGM (located directly under Device Settings).

 This view is intended to let you see the eponymous trends in your blood glucose values.
-The x-axis represents the range of blood glucose values.
-The y-axis is separated into three-hour periods of the day.
+The y-axis represents the range of blood glucose values.
+The x-axis is separated into three-hour periods of the day.

 2. Trends View navigation

-Turning on Lines (which is off by default) will then allow you to see lines connecting values from the each respective 24-hour period.
+- Turning on Lines (which is off by default) will then allow you to see lines connecting values from each respective 24-hour period.

 3. Using the Trends view

 - Within each 3-hour section, you will see dots representing the blood glucose values, as well as a range and average for that time period over the selected number of weeks.
 A tighter range indicates that the blood glucose values are more consistent in that time frame, and the average indicates the value around which that range is centered.
 Maximums and minimums help you to look for outlying values.